TusharPawa/Ai-Doctor-Voicebot/README.md

 > *Developed as a practical demonstration of multimodal AI using NLP, Speech Synthesis, and Image Analysis for healthcare applications.*

 ---
-⬇️⬇️ Click the following link to explore the full working demo of the project ⬇️⬇️
+⬇️⬇️ Click the following Porject Demo Button  to explore the full working demo of the project ⬇️⬇️
 ## 🔗 [🚀↗️Project Demo](https://www.youtube.com/watch?v=q0upOqxN18Y)